Researching Asian Masculinity in New and Inventive Ways

 Joanna Elfving-Hwang’s article continues examining the importance of the salaryman trope, but this time in the context of contemporary South Korean society – where television dramas have become a medium for new notions of masculinity.
 Elfving-Hwang’s study of “failed salarymen” in one popular tv drama reveals how definitions of success, especially in the corporate world, can become intertwined with definitions of masculinity.

-Madhura Lokohare’s article provides insight on how masculinity is constructed in contemporary India.
-Studying how young subaltern men use billboards to “imagine and perform” their masculinity ideals, Lokohare reveals a dynamic landscape where politics, class, and consumption intersect and find public expression.
+Madhura Lohokare’s article provides insight on how masculinity is constructed in contemporary India.
+Studying how young subaltern men use billboards to “imagine and perform” their masculinity ideals, Lohokare reveals a dynamic landscape where politics, class, and consumption intersect and find public expression.

 In this issue’s book review, Susan Brownell (University of Missouri-St. Louis) reads Stefan Heubner’s Pan-Asian Sports and the Emergence of Modern Asia, 1913-1947 (University of Singapore Press, 2016) and analyzes the book’s contribution to our understanding of the history of Asia through major sports events.